cheildo/apeChain_Express/README.md

-# APECoin Transfer and Wallet Balance Manager
+# Generate wallets and distribute APE coins

 This project is a Node.js script that automates the creation of multiple Ethereum wallets, transfers a specified amount of the native token APE to those wallets, estimates the gas required for the transaction, and saves the balances of the recipient wallets into a JSON file.